lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The plaintext is the CBOR Sequence of the items ID_CRED_I and the CBOR encoded Signature_or_MAC_3, in this order (EAD_3 is empty).

-Note that since ID_CRED_I contains a single 'kid' parameter, i.e., ID_CRED_I = { 4 : kid_I }, only the byte string kid_I is conveyed in the plaintext encoded as a bstr_identifier. kid_I is encoded as the corresponding integer - 24, i.e. 0x23 = 35, 35 - 24 = 11, and 11 in CBOR encoding is equal to 0x0b.
+Note that since ID_CRED_I contains a single 'kid' parameter, i.e., ID_CRED_I = { 4 : kid_I }, only the byte string kid_I is conveyed in the plaintext encoded as a bstr_identifier. kid_I is encoded as the corresponding integer - 24, i.e., 0x23 = 35, 35 - 24 = 11, and 11 in CBOR encoding is equal to 0x0b.

 ~~~~~~~~~~~~~~~~~~~~~~~
 P_3ae (CBOR Sequence) (10 bytes)